athos/Pinpointer/README.md

 =>
 ```

-As you can see, however, the result of `explain` doesn't look very human-friendlily formatted, and it's likely to take a while to find out where the actual problem is.
+As you can see above, the result of `explain` is simple and plain, but it is often not easy to understand intuitively what was wrong.
+And it will take longer time to find out where the actual problem is as the spec and input data are getting larger.

 ### pinpoint: replacement of s/explain

-_Pinpointer_ provides APIs compatible with `explain` and displays the problematic parts in an easier-to-grasp manner:
+_Pinpointer_ provides an API compatible with `explain`, which is named `pinpoint`, and it shows the spec errors in a visually  easy-to-grasp manner:

 ```clj
 => (require '[pinpointer.core :as p])